 1) Start with the right base

 If your shed makes direct contact with the ground, it will be susceptible to dampness.
 There’s also a greater chance of insect infestation.
 To avoid this issue, it’s absolutely vital your shed sits on a base.
 You can build your own base if you have the expertise, but you can just as easily buy a sturdy wooden base that will raise your garden shed off the ground, warding off both insect infestation and damp.

-Utilizing a wooden base will aid you in your endeavors to keep your shed waterproof because it will allow air to circulate underneath the shed itself.
+Utilizing a wooden base will aid you in your endeavors to keep your storage shed waterproof because it will allow air to circulate underneath the shed itself.
 Because the base will be touching the ground, it should be pressure-treated to help it fend off rot.

 While wooden sheds serve to support smaller sheds, you may have to resort to a heavier duty solution for a larger shed.
 In such an instance, you may have to turn to a concrete base.
 The one major downside to concrete bases when waterproofing shed is that their solid mass stops air from flowing beneath your shed.
 To fix this issue, give consideration to using floor bearers that sit on top of the concrete base to keep the air circulating.